WSG23/yosai_intel_dashboard_fresh/README.md

    ./scripts/setup.sh
    ```
    The script installs both `requirements.txt` and `requirements-dev.txt` from
-   PyPI or a local `packages/` directory if present.
-Ensure dependencies are
+   PyPI (or a local `packages/` directory if present) and runs `npm install` to
-   installed **before** running Pyright or using the Pylance extension.
-Missing
+   fetch Node dependencies.
+Ensure dependencies are installed **before** running
+   Pyright or using the Pylance extension.
+Missing packages will otherwise
-   packages will otherwise appear as unresolved imports.
+   appear as unresolved imports.

-4. **Install Node dependencies:**
+4. **Install Node dependencies (optional):**
-   PostCSS and other build tools live in `package.json`.
+   PostCSS and other build tools live in `package.json`. `./scripts/setup.sh`
+   already runs `npm install`, but you can execute it manually if desired.
    ```bash
    npm install
    ```
-   These packages are required for the CSS build step.
 5. **Set up environment:**
    ```bash
    cp .env.example .env